sahu04/Ecs_service_terraform_githubworkflow/README.md

 The following artifacts must be setup prior to running the code:
 * AWS CLI.
 * RDS PostgreSQL Database.
-* Python script (connect to RDS postgresSQL Database table convert to CSV formate)
+* Python script (connect to RDS postgresSQL Database table convert to CSV format)
 * yaml script (specify column name and table details)
-* S3 bucket that will contain RDS PostgresSQL data under the `data-dump/` Folder in CSV Formate.
+* S3 bucket that will contain RDS PostgresSQL data under the `data-dump/` Folder in CSV Format.
 * Secret manager (entry with name "DSI-postgress-DB" to load env variables)

 ##  tables.yaml script